maximebf/gousse.js/README.md

 Goals of gousse.js:

  - A set of helper functions to create components and manage an event lifecycle
- - Can be read, understood and modified by anyone
+ - East to use and can be read, understood and modified by anyone
  - Fully written in ES6 with features supported by Chrome, Firefox, Edge and Safari (no IE, no need for Babel)
  - Make use of custom elements if supported
  - No dependencies, no build chain, use directly from CDN.